scribu/wp-comment-autogrow/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Fixed height issue in IE8
+* fixed height issue in IE8
-* Load script only if comments are open
+* load script only if comments are open

 = 1.0 =
 * initial release